 Diagnosis of Shoulder InjuriesA thorough physical exam, X-rays, presence of symptoms (including pain with and without movement, inflammation, stiffness, weakness and restricted ability) and history review are the basis for determining the source of your shoulder pain.
 An MRI provides a detailed, high-resolution image of your bones, joints and surrounding soft tissues, such as tendons, ligaments and muscles.
 It helps us understand how extensive the damage or abnormality is and if surgery is potentially required.
 CT scans are taken to better understand your specific bone condition and are used for preoperative review by your surgeon.

-- Shoulder instability results when the joint is out of position.
-Associated symptoms include pain that worsens when raising the arm, stiffness, lack of strength and mobility in the shoulder area and the sensation that the shoulder is slipping out of place.
+- Shoulder instability is a result of the joint being out of position, whether from trauma or overuse.
+Associated symptoms of a shoulder dislocation include pain that worsens when raising the arm, stiffness, lack of strength and mobility in the shoulder area and the sensation that the shoulder is slipping out of place.

 - Tendinosis of the shoulder or elbow results when there isn’t appropriate rehabilitation after an injury or when an overuse injury simply fails to heal properly.

 - Bursitis is inflammation of a bursa – the fluid-filled cushion between bone and muscle or tendon.
 This condition creates pain and swelling and is a result of injury to or overuse of a joint.

 - Shoulder Arthritis is a slow progressing problem, generally from previous bony fracture, dislocation or heavy blow to the shoulder that results in an abnormal wearing down of the cartilage.
 Treatment focuses on reduction of inflammation, physical therapy for strengthening and to preserve motion and avoidance of activities to prevent further wear and arthritic flare-ups.